AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 - Finding: Users repeatedly clicking non-interactive elements

-- Action: Make those elements interactive or remove the visual affordance
+- Action: Make those elements interactive or remove the visual affordance.
+This is a friction signal that often correlates with lower conversion.

 Ignored CTAs